AvtsVivek/JoSi/src/Audio/SilvaChooseSuccessMasterCourseA/1_0_Transcript.md

 Do not skip ahead.
 You can repeat any program whenever you desire.
 You can review the explanation and you can also review the mental exercise whenever you wish to reinforce it.

 You do not need to listen to the recording all in one sitting.
 Go at your own pace.
-Remember, the conditioning cycles require you to close your eyes.
+Remember, the `conditioning cycles` require you to close your eyes.
 Do not use them when you are driving or when you are involved in any other activity where you must use your eyesight.
 Wait until you have time to close your eyes and relax.
-I suggest that you practice the long relaxed cycle.

-We also call it the `Silva Centering Exercise`.
+I suggest that you practice the `long relaxed cycle`, we also call it the `Silva Centering Exercise`.
 Practice it several times in order to establish a good, deep level of mind.
 In fact, we recommend that you continue to practice it at least once a week for the first three months to make sure that you establish a good, deep, healthy level of mind where you can correct all kinds of problems.

 If you have any questions, you can contact your local Silva instructor or feel free to contact us here at Aviles Production anytime.
 We can be of assistance to you.
 Now let me turn the floor over to Ed Byrne.
 Ed began presenting the Silva Method in Cocoa Beach, Florida in 1977.

 We asked him to join us at the Silva International Headquarters here in Laredo, Texas in 1981 and he has been here ever since.
-He worked closely with my father and wrote several books with him including Sales Power, The Silva Method for Sales Professionals, The Silva Method, Think and Grow Fit, Jose Silva's Ultramind ESP System, and he had just co-authored a new book with me, Jose Silva's Everyday ESP.
+He worked closely with my father and wrote several books with him including Sales Power, The Silva Method for Sales Professionals, The Silva Method, Think and Grow Fit, Jose Silva's Ultramind ESP System, and he had just co-authored a new book with me, `Jose Silva's Everyday ESP`.
 I have watched Ed apply these techniques in his own life to become healthier, happier, and more successful.

 He has also worked with thousands of Silva graduates to help them overcome problems and to help both themselves and their loved ones.
 Follow Ed's guidance and you will surely succeed.
 Now here's Ed.